fjvallarino/monomer/tasks.md

     - Hover should only be active for top level item
       - I need to think a way of setting a layer state for zstack
   - Button should change color when clicked/actioned
-  - Further textField improvements
-    - Double clicking on empty puts the cursor at the end of ghost character
-    - Right aligned version has cusor overlaid
-    - Handle mouse selection
-    - Handle undo history
-    - Create numeric wrapper that allows increasing/decreasing with mouse
   - Add Maps on Theme to handle user widget settings
   - Create Keystroke component (shortcuts and general key handling like Esc for dialog)
   - Create Tooltip component.
 It just wraps a given component and draws the tooltip with renderOverlay